-(d) Recognition of Provisions and Contingencies
+(e) Recognition of Provisions and Contingencies

 Judgment is exercised by management to distinguish between provisions and contingencies.
-Policies on recognition of provisions and contingencies are discussed in Note 2.19 and disclosures on relevant provisions and contingencies are presented in Note 34.
+Policies on recognition of provisions and contingencies are discussed in Note 2.19 and disclosures on relevant provisions and contingencies are presented in Note 36.

-(e) Distinction Between Operating and Finance Leases
+(f) Distinction Between Operating and Finance Leases where the Company is the Lessor